Program

 For students who are required to provide proof of English proficiency:

-• It is your responsibility to have completed an official and approved test with the appropriate score before the application deadline.
+• Completing a relevant test with the appropriate score is required before the application deadline.

 • Tests are valid for 24 months after the testing date and must be valid at the beginning of the student's first term of registration in the graduate program.